 My Self Retrospection of the Year 2020.

-2020 has been quite a year.
+From past few days, I’m trying to write up a blog.
+This has been quite a year.
 In this blogpost, I will be sharing my professional and personal life experiences.
 It’s time to look back at the year.

 My year started by joining Grofers as 6 months Software Engineering Intern.
 My first day at Grofers was a bit exhausting but with full of excitement.
 I was introduced to teams at Grofers & understood how Consumer Engineering team is working here.
 I met a lot of interesting people.
 We used to go for outdoor lunch every end of 9 day sprint cycle which was really fun.
 Gradually as time passed, I started having lunch with team members to interact with them & to understand them.
 Got to know interesting stuff from everyone one.
 I didn’t knew, during this whole process I made a lot of good friends here!

 In March 2020, the coronavirus pandemic happened.
 Nation-wide lockdown was imposed and everyone started working from home in India.

 I was really lucky since my past internship experience was completely remote with diverse team members from Singapore (FOSSASIA) & Geneva (CERN) including few Indians too!
 Because of this experience, I was able to overcome remote work challenges.

 The key to overcome remote work challenge is consistent communication.
 I made a habit to create a “To-Do” list daily before going to sleep at night.
 I follow this habit even today.
 It’s a good practice which keeps you going, keeps you energetic and productive.